UK Credit Scores: The Complete Guide For New UK Residents

 - It takes a long time to build credit, so start as soon as you can.
 It usually takes at least a few months to see changes to your credit score.
 That’s why you should take steps to build your score as soon as you can after arriving in the UK.

-- Committees, pardna schemes and other ROSCAs can boost your credit score.
+- Giving trusted businesses access to your banking transactions can boost your credit score.
 Products like Experian Boost, which track your subscriptions and direct debits, can sometimes signal your creditworthiness to CRAs and lenders.

 Learn more about building credit and money management in the UK with Bloom

-Bloom’s savings club app is designed to help newcomers to the UK build wealth.
+Bloom’s money club app is designed to help newcomers to the UK build wealth.
 Giving you the tools to get a great credit score is part of our mission.
 Learn more in our credit score FAQs.

 Find out more about building credit and managing your money in the Bloom Learning Hub.